Nightjar LogoSign in

 Preset Model Libraries

 Tools like Botika and Photoroom offer curated libraries of pre-generated models.
 You select from existing options rather than generating new appearances.
+Nightjar ships 80+ pre-built Fashion Models in this style, and lets you create your own custom Fashion Models from reference Assets when the curated set does not match your demographic target.

 Photoroom lets you adjust body type, skin tone, and age, including maternity options.
-Botika's models are 100% AI-generated with no real people used as references.
+Botika's models are fully AI-generated with no real people used as references.
 Both provide reliable results because someone already curated the output.

 Text Prompt Engineering